JoaGamo/GameZip/README.md

 # Torrent GameZip
-Designed to be ran by a Torrent client on torrent completion
+Designed to be ran by a Torrent client on torrent completion in a linux environment

 Requires 'requests' modules, install with "apt install python3-requests".
 Also requires 7z package, install with "apt install p7zip" or p7zip from AUR if using arch.